Is it a good idea to give money to avoid inheritance tax? Probably not. Are there

 towards your estate’s possible IHT bill.

-There are special rules on marriage - you can give up to £5,000 as a marriage gift
+There are special rules on marriage gifts - you can give up to £5,000 as a marriage

-else - beyond these limits the gift will count towards your annual limit and would
+anyone else - beyond these limits the gift will count towards your annual limit and

 Each member of a couple has their own limits, so together you could be giving away